(Updated for 2020)

-Update 04.17.2017: The new Panasonic Lumix GH5 is here.
-And it’s utterly fantastic.
-I’ve been shooting with it for Stark Insider (interviews, short films, travel videos) for the past few weeks, and it’s really an impressive camera, most notably the IBIS (can use non-stabilized lens handheld) and 10-bit codec (better for color grading).
-At $1,998 it’s not inexpensive.
-But I think it can go toe-to-toe with cameras costing much more.
-I’m now using the GH5 more than my road warrior Canon EOS 80D, and often bring it to shoots where I’m using the Canon C100 as my “A” cam.
-You can follow my articles (reviews, tips & tricks, etc.) on the GH5 here on Stark Insider.
+Note: The Panasonic Lumix GH5 has become my all-around hero camera.
+It’s utterly fantastic.
+I’ve been shooting with the GH5 for Stark Insider (interviews, short films, travel videos) for the past few years, and it’s really an impressive camera, most notably the IBIS (you can use non-stabilized lenses handheld) and 10-bit codec (better for color grading).
+At only $1,298 USD this is an impressive deal given the feature set.
+But I think it can even go toe-to-toe with cameras costing much more.
+You can follow my articles (reviews, tips & tricks, videos, etc.) about the GH5 here on Stark Insider.

 Over the last few years the market has seen major advances when it comes to video.
-Now there are several (relatively) low cost cameras that can shoot high resolution formats such as 4K, record well in low light with minimal noise, and, even, track a moving subject thanks to accurate, continuous auto-focus (a feature previously only available on camcorders, and not DSLR cameras).
+Now there are several (relatively) low cost cameras that can shoot high resolution formats such as 4K and 6K, record well in low light with minimal noise, and, even, track a moving subject thanks to accurate, continuous auto-focus (a feature previously only available on camcorders, and not DSLR cameras).

 With so many video-enabled DSLR and mirrorless cameras available today making the right choice can be tricky and confusing.
 And the research exhaustive.
 If you’re like me you tend to over-research; Google-ing until the wee hours of the morning, wondering, and wondering over and over again, which camera to buy.

 Only you can know for sure.
 First, I’d suggest you determine the intended use for the camera:

 Is it for filming a narrative, where each scene can be carefully composed and lit?